takesofficial/cissp/domain1.md

 - **Integrity** - Prevent unauthorized modification; ensure authenticity.
 - **Availability** - Ensure timely, reliable access for authorized users.

+Non-repudiation and accountability are services built on top of it.

 ---

 ## 🔐 AAA